icon-project/icon-service/docs/governance_score_api.md

 ## isDeployer

-* Returns True if the given address can deploy SCORE.
+* Returns "0x1" if the given address is in the deployer list.

 ### Parameters